bobertjmurphy/MedianSample/Readme.txt

 1. An original movie file was imported into a transcoding utility.

-2. The movie was then exported using a different container format, image resoltion, and codec.
+2. The movie was then exported with changes to one or more of:
+- The container format
+- The image resolution
+- The codec

 3. Both movies were analyzed with sample_p.

 4. Because of the transformations, the two movies couldn't usually be expected to have identical keyframe times, or identical median values for the grid.
+So:
-So the pairs of results from step 3 were scanned for similar times nd such times' median values were reviewed for similarity.
+- The pairs of results from step 3 were scanned for similar times
+- Those times' median values were reviewed checked for value and pattern similarity.

 Two sets of median values were considered to be "okay" if the differences were minor, since changes would be inevitable due to slightly different times, and image color changes caused by different compression algorithms' color handling and losses.